akash-network/community/sig-documentation/README.md

 ## Sub Projects, Repositories & Relevant Work Groups

-The following are projects and work-groups that \<sig-name\> participates in or contributes to (ToDo: Add links when available)
+The following are projects and work-groups that sig-docs participates in or contributes to: